sangjun0216/sangjun0216.github.io/index.markdown

 ![a picture of me](Ko,Sangjun-2.jpg "Ko,Sangjun-2.jpg"){: width="200" }

 Welcome!
 Why are you here?
-I am a second-year math PhD student at Pennsylvania State University.
+I am a fourth-year math PhD student at Pennsylvania State University.
 I did my undergrad at Rutgers University - New Brunswick, and I majored in math and computer science with a minor in Japanese.
 If you ever see me on campus, say hi!
 I'll probably be wearing a duck hat like the one in the above photo.

 ## Basic Info